-Upon receiving the proper documentation from the refinance lender, the Community Development Director has the authority to approve the request and is authorized to execute any necessary documents in conjunction with the subordination request. -will be considered by the loan committee for review and approval.
+Upon receiving the proper documentation from the refinance lender, the Community Development Director has the authority to approve the request and is authorized to execute any necessary documents in conjunction with the subordination request.
 Upon approval, the escrow company will provide the proper subordination document for execution and recordation by the Sponsor.